-- Lower Ridge trail to Upper Ridge trail on the Main Mountain - Sunnyside Down to Province on South Peak - Please travel single file on the right-hand-side of the trail heading uphill.

-Regardless of where you are at the time of lifts opening, you must head downhill at that time.
-No uphill travel is permitted after lifts open until uphill travel hours open again at 4:30 p.m.
+- Lower Ridge trail to Upper Ridge trail to Summit Lodge on the Main Mountain - Sunnyside Down trail to Province trail to top of Clipper Ship Quad on South Peak - Regardless of where you are at the time of lifts opening, you must head downhill at that time.
+No uphill travel is permitted after lifts open until uphill travel hours open again at 4:30 pm

 Downhill travel is only permitted on the designated routes.
 Prior to opening of lifts, the downhill route must match the uphill route.
 Do not travel downhill on glade trails or closed trails.
-When traveling downhill you must observe the Skier Responsibility Code.
+When travelling downhill you must observe the Skier Responsibility Code.
 A valid ticket or season pass is required to access the lifts.